val7304/flashcards/readme.md

   - 5 categories
   - 25 flashcards

-- In **staging and production**, data initialization is **disabled by design**.
-  Initial data must be inserted manually using the provided SQL script.
+- In **staging and production**, data initialization is **disabled by design** Initial data must be inserted manually using the provided SQL script

 ---